 These Pilates sample exercises will help you see what makes this type of exercise so popular.
-Pilates targets the core muscles while teaching students to control their breath and body movements as they train their core muscles.
+Pilates is a focused method of exercise that teaches students to control their breath and body movements as they train their core muscles.
 I selected several of my favorite Pilates mat exercises and modified them just a bit from the classic version for this routine.
 See the instructions and videos below.

 *If you have difficulty keeping your legs straight the whole time, let your knees bend and finish the exercise.
 Keep working at it!